Iasa-Global/btabok/pages/competency_model/security.md

 | | -   Learner will be able to describe the benefits of following the different security standards
 | **CITA -- Associate** | -   Learner will be able to list the significant regulations and acts, namely SOX, BASEl II, GLBA, HIPAA, Data protection Act, Computer miuse Act, etc.
 | | -   Learner will be able to explain what a Acceptably Use Policy (AUP) is and why is it important for privacy and software development
-| **CITA -- Specialist** | -   Learner will be able to understand and apply the different regulations and acts in software architecture definition
+| **CITA -- Professional** | -   Learner will be able to understand and apply the different regulations and acts in software architecture definition
 | | -   Learner will be able to define an architecture the complies with AUP
-| **CITA -- Professional** | -   Learner will be able to explain how regulations impact the business strategy and plan for a remedial solution
+| **CITA -- Distinguished** | -   Learner will be able to explain how regulations impact the business strategy and plan for a remedial solution
 | | -   Learner will be able to measure the impact of regulations for globally used/distributed systems.

 # Capabilities Resources